Engineering-Research-and-Development/iotagent-opcua/docs/opc_ua_agent_tutorial.md

 docker ps
 ```

-to check if all the required components are running.
+to check if all the required components are running

 Running the docker environment (using configuration files as is) creates the following situation:
 ![Docker Containers Schema](https://raw.githubusercontent.com/Engineering-Research-and-Development/iotagent-opcua/master/docs/images/OPC%20UA%20Agent%20tutorial%20Containers.png)